Moist & Healthy Zucchini Bread Recipe

 Storage

-Store zucchini bread in an airtight container at room temperature for up to 3 days, or refrigerate for up to 1 week.
-For long-term storage, freeze for up to 3 months.
+I recommend storing zucchini bread in an airtight container at room temperature for up to 3 days, or refrigerate for up to 1 week.
+You can freeze it for up to 3 months for long-term storage.

 - Add protein: Replace ¼ cup of flour with a scoop of vanilla whey protein for a macro-friendly boost.